team-simplay/SimPlay/docs/source/in_depth.rst

 The :class:`~simplay.components.VisualStore` class inherits from the ``Store`` class from the ``simpy`` package.
-The API is the same, except that the ``put`` and ``get`` methods are overridden to reflect for changes in the contents and capacity of the store.
+The API is the same, except that the ``put`` and ``get`` methods are overridden to reflect for changes in the contents and capacity of the store, and will automatically create the corresponding events.
-Within these methods, the :class:`~simplay.visualutil.StoreVisualUtil` class is used to update the contents and capacity of the store, using the ``set_contents`` and ``set_capacity`` methods.

 The spezialized ``FilterStore`` is also supported, and is inherited by the :class:`~simplay.components.VisualStore` class.

 The code example above creates a custom class for your store, and by doing so declares the visibility and position of the store.
-Alternatively, use the :class:`~simplay.visualutil.BasicVisualUtil` class to set the position and visibility of the store.
+Alternatively, you can create the store without a custom class.

 .. code-block:: python

-    from simplay import VisualEnvironment, VisualStore, BasicVisualUtil, StoreVisualUtil
+    from simplay import VisualEnvironment, VisualStore

     env = VisualEnvironment()
     grid = VisualGrid(1000, 1000, 10, 10)